Design of Timber Composite Concrete Slabs with Shear Notch Connections#

 Maintain the following cross section order to ensure the truss model generates correctly:

-When creating the cross-sections, consider the following: calculate the effective width (b,eff) in accordance with Section 5.4.1.2 of DIN EN 1994-1-1.
-Additionally, set the moment of inertia for the cross-section of the shear beams in the notched connection to 1*10^-3 m^4, ensuring that the calculated EI* is correct.
+Set the moment of inertia for the cross-section of the shear beams in the notched connection to 1*10^-3 m^4, ensuring that the calculated EI* is correct.
 This can be achieved by setting both the width and height to 0.331 m.
+Deselect the consideration of shear deformations.

 Task Rectangle Beam Cross Section#